LP-based policies for restless bandits: necessary and sufficient conditions for (exponentially fast) asymptotic optimality: Existence and construction of policies

 Before defining the water-filling policy, and for reasons that will become clear in Theorem~\ref{th:rankable} and Theorem~\ref{th:water-filling}, we introduce two definitions: \begin{enumerate} \item A RB is \emph{rankable} if there exists an optimal solution of \eqref{eq:relaxed_problem} for which $\abs{\szero(t)}\le 1$ for all $t$.
 Otherwise we call this RB \emph{non-rankable}. \item A RB is \emph{non-degenerate} if there exists an optimal solution $\byopt$ of \eqref{eq:relaxed_problem} for which $\abs{\szero(t)}\ge 1$ for all $t$.
 Otherwise we call this RB \emph{degenerate}.
 This definition coincides with the one in \citet{zhang2021restless}. \end{enumerate}

 At first glance it appears that rankable and non-degenerate RB's are complementary to each other.
-Surprisingly, it turns out that in practice these two conditions are \emph{almost} equivalent, as stated by the next result, that we prove and comment in Section~\ref{subsubsec:rankable-vs-non-degenerate}. \begin{prop} \ Consider a RB for which the LP problem~\eqref{eq:relaxed_problem} has a unique solution.
-If this RB is not rankable, then it is degenerated. \end{prop}
+Surprisingly, it turns out that in practice these two conditions are \emph{almost} equivalent when the solution of the LP is unique, as indicated by the next proposition.
+Moreover, this proposition also shows that when there are multiple solutions, testing if a problem is non-degenerate can be done by computing an interior solution.
+These two claims are stated formally in the next result, that we prove and comment in Section~\ref{subsubsec:rankable-vs-non-degenerate}.

+\begin{prop} \ \begin{enumerate} \item Consider a RB for which the LP problem~\eqref{eq:relaxed_problem} has a unique solution.
+If this RB is non-rankable, then it is degenerate. \item Consider a RB for which the LP problem~\eqref{eq:relaxed_problem} has multiple solutions.
+Denote by $\Theta$ the optimal face of the LP (i.e. the set of all optimal solutions).
+Then the RB is non-degenerate if and only if there exists an optimal solution $\byopt$ in the relative interior of $\Theta$ for which (by using this solution) $\abs{\szero(t)}\ge 1$ for all $t$. \end{enumerate}

-We say that a policy is a \emph{(time-dependent) priority policy} if for all time $t$, there exists a permutation $\sigma=\sigma_1\dots\sigma_d$ of the states (that depends on $t$) such that the policy activates first the arms in state $\sigma_1$, then the ones in state $\sigma_2$, etc. up to activating a fraction $\alpha$ of arms.
+\end{prop} We say that a policy is a \emph{(time-dependent) priority policy} if for all time $t$, there exists a permutation $\sigma=\sigma_1\dots\sigma_d$ of the states (that depends on $t$) such that the policy activates first the arms in state $\sigma_1$, then the ones in state $\sigma_2$, etc. up to activating a fraction $\alpha$ of arms.
 In other words, if the arm configuration vector at time $t$ is $\bm \in \Delta^d$, then the policy will activate $y_{s,1}$ arms in state $s$, where for all $i \in \{1\dots d\}$, $y_{\sigma_i,1}$ is defined as:

 The next theorem justifies the notion of rankable RB. \begin{thm} \ A RB is rankable if and only if there exists a time-dependent priority policy that is asymptotically optimal. \end{thm} The proof of this result is postponed to Section~\ref{subsubsec:proof4}.
 As we shall see later, one can use any order inside $\splus(t)$ or $\sminus(t)$ and still obtain an asymptotically optimal policy (although some orders are better than others as we elaborate in Section~\ref{subsec:LP-indices} and Section~\ref{subsec:tie-solving-check}).
 Theorem~\ref{th:rankable} shows that one has to be careful on dealing with the states in $\szero(t)$: if the RB is non-rankable, i.e. if $\abs{\szero(t)} > 1$ for some $t$, one cannot simply use a fixed priority order between those states at time $t$ to obtain an asymptotically optimal policy.
 To do so, we shall introduce the idea of "water-filling".